container-storage-interface/spec/spec.md

 ### RPC Interface

 A CO interacts with an Plugin through RPCs.
-Each SP MUST provide:
+Each SP provides:

-* **Node Plugin**: A gRPC endpoint serving CSI RPCs that MUST be run on the Node whereupon an SP-provisioned volume will be published.
+* **Node services**: A gRPC endpoint serving CSI RPCs that MUST be run on the Node whereupon an SP-provisioned volume will be published.
+These services are REQUIRED of all Plugin distributions.
-* **Controller Plugin**: A gRPC endpoint serving CSI RPCs that MAY be run anywhere.
+* **Controller services**: A gRPC endpoint serving CSI RPCs that MAY be run anywhere.
+These services are OPTIONAL, see `GetPluginCapabilities`.
 * In some circumstances a single gRPC endpoint MAY serve all CSI RPCs (see Figure 3 in [Architecture](#architecture)).

 ```protobuf